Vidzhel/data_manager/README.md

 # Data Manager
 This is a simple C based console application that allows you to add records to a static (predefined) table.
 It's possible to change data, print table or part thereof, search by column, delete records, sort by column, save and open from a file.
-This project has created for porpose of university practice after half of a year after I started my studying as a Computer Engineer, so I apologize for lack of comments.
+This project has created for purpose of university practice after half of a year after I started my studying as a Computer Engineer, so I apologize for lack of comments.

 ## Table of contents
 * [I have learned](#i-have-learned)